-

 - K. V. Tolstopyatov

 Goniometric study.
-For measurements, the crystals were adjusted to the most developed belt, indicated on the attached diagram by the symbol [0121].
-A total of 17 crystals were measured, of which six were taken to calculate the φ and β coordinates (see article).
-An optical study of 1-phenyl-2-parachlorophenyl-3-phenyl-imidoxantide crystals on a universal stage by E. S. Fedorov established the following arrangement of the axes of the optical ellipsoid: the NgNp plane coincides with the cleavage plane (1000), Np coincides with the direction of the crystal elongation, i.e. e.
-[0121].
+For measurements, the crystals were adjusted acording to the most developed belt, indicated on the attached diagram by the symbol [0121].
+A total of 17 crystals were measured, of which six were used for calculating calculating the φ and ρ coordinates (see the article).
+Optical investigation of the crystals of 1-phenyl-2-parachlorophenyl-3-fenchyl-imidoxantide on E. S. Fedorov's universal stage established the following orientation of the axes of the optical ellipsoid: the NgNp plane coincides with the cleavage plane (1000), and Np coincides with the direction of crystal elongation, i.e. [0121].

 -